arnicas/interactive-vis-course/Week7/README.md

 * Updating data, transitions, etc: http://chimera.labs.oreilly.com/books/1230000000345/ch09.html#_updating_data (up to "Other Kinds of Data Updates," we'll finish next week)

-**Homework 1: Dots on Lines** (25pt):
+**Homework 1: Tooltip Dots on Lines** (20pt):

 Add dots to your personal line charts (not my data!), following the model in [emissions_linescatterplot.html](emissions_linescatterplot.html) and [multiple_lines_labels.html](emissions_linescatterplot.html).
-They can be visible or not, animated or not - but they should have tooltips attached that show at least the x and y data values visible in them.
+They can be visible or not, animated or not - but they should have d3 tooltips attached that show at least the x and y data values visible in them.

 Send me the gist with subject/label "Dots on Lines."

-Exra Credit (10pt): If you want to try to do that with voronoi, to make it easier to pick lines/dots, you'll get an extra 10pt.
-Beware data points that are at the same point, you may need to use d3.nest() like Mike does in his blocks example.

-**Homework 2: Transition Plot With Button** (35pt):
+**Homework 2: Transition Plot With Buttons** (30pt):

 Choose a few interesting lines to plot (2 or 3, not a zillion), or a couple nice scatterplot examples.
 Bars would work too if you want.
+(You would just transition the bar width.)
 Pick at least 2.

 You will compare the data using transitions between data set variables.
-The 2 comparisons must have the same number of points (at this point in the class), no missing or extra data in one set.
+The 2 comparisons must have the same number of points (at this point in the class), no missing or extra data in one set!
+Make sure you have no missing data here in one of your variables.

-Using the concepts in [lines_transition.html](lines_transition.html) or [scatter_data_transition.html](scatter_data_transition.html) and in Scott's chapter on transitions, make transitions between the data sets.
+Using the concepts in [lines_transition.html](lines_transition.html) or [scatter_data_transition_toggle.html](scatter_data_transition_toggle.html) and in Scott's chapter on transitions, to make transitions between the data sets.
 Use buttons to control them.
 Use a flexible 2 column Bootstrap layout (like I did in [lines_transition.html](lines_transition.html)), with your chart in one column, and put useful text or imagery or both in the other column.
-Use your own data and style.
+Use your own data and style!

-Ideas for comparisons: urban vs. rural, male vs. female, countries like I did, differences for one date vs. the next data...
-Points will be awarded for sensible comparions that are interesting!

 Send me the gist with subject "Transition Plot."